 Servings: 6 to 8

 Prosciutto makes a fantastic wrap, holding the bread stuffing in place and crisping up during roasting.
 If it’s a bit on the fatty side, the fat will melt away, revealing the stuffing underneath.
 A little cayenne in both the stuffing and the glaze balances the dish’s inherent sweetness.
+Learn more about the technique and see a stop-action video on the wrapping process here.

 Loved this.
 I had extra stuffing from thanksgiving that wouldn’t fit in the turkey so I froze it.
 I used that with dried cranberries instead of the stuffing in the recipe.
 It was the best tenderloin dinner and leftovers made a great lunch.